whatmakeart/modeling-and-fabrication/content/modules/08-3d-printing-modeling-fabrication/8-10-final-3d-print-documentation/index.md

 ## Assignment Overview

-Photo document your 3D print according to the guidelines below.
+Photo document your Final 3D print according to the guidelines below.

 ## Take a minimum of 4 photos of your Final 3D Print